Enjoying Spring in Japan: Where to Go, What to Pack (& How to Avoid Crowds) | The Invisible Tourist x Lisa in Japan

 TIP: My detailed guide to what to pack for Japan includes tips for being “invisible” and a free Japan packing checklist!

-Spring in Japan temperature: How cold is it?
+Spring temperature in Japan: How cold is it?

 I personally never felt overly cold during my visit, but I did need to account for rainy weather.
 If you live in the Northern Hemisphere you’ll probably already be familiar with most of these items, but for my fellow Aussies where we mostly don’t experience a similar climate, here are some ideas for what to pack for a spring trip to Japan: